burtonsamograd/anser/README.md

 Boolean Propagator Networks allow for the bi-directional computation of mathematiacal functions.
-This means that you can define an equation one way, and compute any of it's variables from it's other variables, like a Farenheit to Celcius convertor:
+This means that you can define an equation and compute any of it's variables using its other variables as input.
+An example is a Farenheit to Celcius convertor encoding the equation 'farenheight = celcius * 9/5 + 32':

 ```c
 Bus farenheight, celcius;

 Bus constant, a, b;
 b = a * constant;
 a.set(5);
 b.set(9);